 All courses are offered in twelve-week terms using an online format via the myECCU portal.
-To be considered a full-time student, a graduate student must take two courses in each term and undergraduate students must take 3 courses per term.
+To be considered a full-time student, a graduate student must take two courses in each term and undergraduate students must take 4 courses per term.
 Students taking fewer courses a term will be considered part-time.
-The Master's and Bachelor's programs are designed to be completed in a maximum of four years.
+All degree requirements must be completed within one and a half times the program length or have a cumulative course completion rate of 67% or course work from the date the student enrolls in the University and begins the program.